Joint Tenancy vs. Tenants in Common in Ontario — What’s the Difference and Why It Matters

 What Is an Executor of a Will in Ontario?

-An executor is the person appointed in a will to manage and distribute the deceased’s estate.
-In Ontario law, an executor is also often called the Estate Trustee.
+An executor is the person (or institution, more on that below) appointed in a will to manage and distribute the deceased’s estate.
+In Ontario law, the official term is Estate Trustee.

 What the executor’s appointment means